 - Lay them around your dining table for a colorful tablescape while you enjoy some cabbage and corned beef.

 - Put them in frames for a more formal holiday decoration.

 - Glue them to the front of a card and give them away with a special message for St. Patrick’s Day!

-Save this Saint Patrick’s Day Kids Craft for later!
+Save this St. Patrick’s Day Kids Activity for later!
 Pin it to your favorite Pinterest board…